Battle of Strasbourg: Aftermath

 The River Rhine, which in the 4th century constituted the border of the Roman empire with barbarian Germania (right bank), showing Bingen am Rhein (foreground) on both banks of the tributary river Nahe.
 The Roman fort at this strategic site was repaired by Julian in 359 CE.

 After the battle, Julian was acclaimed as Augustus (co-emperor) by his troops, but he vehemently refused the title, which could only legally be bestowed by the ruling Augustus, Constantius.
 Given the latter's murderous attitude against potential contenders, Julian's caution is understandable, although it bought him no credit with Constantius.

 The immediate aftermath of the battle saw a vigorous "ethnic cleansing" campaign as all Alamanni families who had settled in Alsace on stolen land were rounded up and expelled from imperial territory.

 The battle was the turning point in Julian's effort to restore the Rhine frontier.
 Until then, Julian was obliged to campaign largely inside Gaul, with the barbarian bands holding the initiative, playing cat-and-mouse with his forces and causing enormous economic damage to a vital region of the empire.
 Now Julian was able to take the war to the enemy, each year invading the lands beyond the Rhine, devastating them and terrorising the tribes into accepting tributary status.
 At the same time, he was able to make serious progress in repairing Rome's shattered line of forts.
 In Luttwakian terms, he was able to return to a traditional strategy of "forward defence" after being obliged by circumstances to engage in defence-in-depth for three years.

-Still in 357, Julian followed up the battle by an incursion into Alamanni territory beyond the Rhine.
+That same year, Julian followed up the battle by an incursion into Alamanni territory beyond the Rhine.
 After ravaging the lands far and wide, he set about rebuilding a fort in the Agri Decumates (Black Forest) originally built by Trajan in the early 2nd century.
 He then granted the anxious barbarians a 10-month truce.

-In 358, Julian first turned his attention to the Frankish tribes, crossing the lower Rhine and forced the Salii and Chamavi tribes to surrender and become tributarii (tribute-payers).
-He then restored three important forts on the lower Meuse river.
-Finally, he again switched his attention to the Alamanni, crossing the Rhine at Mainz and forcing the submission of the new paramount kings Hortarius and Surmarius.
+In 358, Julian first turned his attention to the Frankish tribes, who had in recent years been impeding shipments of grain from Roman Britain He crossed the lower Rhine and forced the Salii and Chamavi tribes to surrender and become tributarii (tribute-payers).
+He then restored three important forts on the lower Meuse river, and the fleet carrying grain from Britain increased from 200 to 400 ships.
+Lastly, he again switched his attention to the Alamanni, crossing the Rhine at Mainz and forcing the submission of the new paramount kings Hortarius and Surmarius.